awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

   For more information, see [Step 4: Grant required permissions to your IAM user or role](#custom-setup-orcl.iam-user)\.

 For each task, the following sections describe the requirements and limitations specific to the task\.
 For example, when you create your RDS Custom DB for Oracle instance, use either the db\.m5 or db\.r5 instance classes running Oracle Linux 7 Update 9\.
-For general requirements that apply to RDS Custom, see [Availability and requirements for Amazon RDS Custom for Oracle](custom-reqs-limits.md)\.
+For general requirements that apply to RDS Custom, see [RDS Custom for Oracle requirements and limitations](custom-reqs-limits.md)\.

 ## Step 1: Create or reuse a symmetric encryption AWS KMS key<a name="custom-setup-orcl.cmk"></a>